JesusPaz/clustercost-agent-k8s/README.md

 go run ./cmd/agent
 ```

-See `examples/kind` and `examples/sample-app` for quick local playgrounds.
+See `examples/daemonset` for a node-level deployment example.

 ## Container Image

-Build a minimal distroless-based image using the multi-stage `Dockerfile`:
+Build a minimal distroless-based image using the multi-stage `Dockerfile`.
+The build includes the eBPF object files at `/opt/clustercost/bpf/`:

 ```bash
 docker build -t ghcr.io/you/clustercost-agent-k8s:dev .